 2019: Pitcher record set, twice, plus another top-10 deal

-The records for free-agent pitcher contracts -- for total value and average annual value -- had been discussed at length since the season ended, and now we've seen those records change twice.
-Strasburg’s deal was worth $245 million over seven years, setting a record for total value and average annual value -- at $35 million -- for a deal for a pitcher.
-But then Cole got his contract on Tuesday, and all of that changed.
-Cole’s reported $324 million contract is the largest by total value for a pitcher and second largest for any free agent, behind only Harper’s $330 million.
-His $36 million average annual value over the nine-year deal is the largest for any player, surpassing Mike Trout’s $35.5 million.
+The records for free-agent pitcher contracts -- for total value and average annual value -- had been discussed at length since the 2019 season ended, and they changed twice at these meetings, also held in San Diego.
+Stephen Strasburg’s deal to return to the Nationals was worth $245 million over seven years, setting a record for total value and average annual value -- at $35 million -- for a pitcher.
+But then Gerrit Cole made his splash with the Yankees, and all of that changed.
+Cole’s $324 million contract is the largest by total value for a pitcher and was the second largest for any free agent at the time, behind only Harper’s $330 million.
+His $36 million average annual value over the nine-year deal was the largest for any player, surpassing Mike Trout’s $35.5 million.

-Rendon’s reported $245 million deal set a record for average annual value for a third baseman, at $35 million, and is tied for third-largest AAV all-time with Strasburg, behind only Cole and Trout.
+Anthony Rendon’s $245 million deal with the Angels also set a record for average annual value for a third baseman, at $35 million, and tied for the third-largest AAV all time with Strasburg, behind only Cole and Trout.
 The total value on the contract made it the largest free-agent deal in Angels history, surpassing the $240 million that the team gave another player after he won a World Series -- Albert Pujols, for the 2012 season.

 2014: Goodbye, goat